M1ck0/css-grid/README.md

 1. Clone this repo
 2. run `npm install`
 3. run `npm run watch`
-4. edit `style.scss` file
+4. edit `css-grid.scss` file
 5. run `npm run build`

 This will install necessary package that is required for compiling `scss` code to pure `css` code.

-Command `npm run watch` is used to compile `style.scss` to `css-grid.css`.
-It is triggered on every code in `style.scss` and updates `css-grid.css` with the latest changes so you can include `css-grid.css` in your project and see all the changes live.
+Command `npm run watch` is used to compile `css-grid.scss` to `css-grid.css`.
+It is triggered on every code in `css-grid.scss` and updates `css-grid.css` with the latest changes so you can include `css-grid.css` in your project and see all the changes live.

-After you're done, command `npm run build` compiles `style.scss` to `css-grid.min.css` which should be used in production as it strips all spaces, empty lines and comments for a smaller file size.
+After you're done, command `npm run build` compiles `css-grid.scss` to `css-grid.min.css` which should be used in production as it strips all spaces, empty lines and comments for a smaller file size.
 You will also get `css-grid.min.css.map` which will help you in debugging `css`.

 You can find all `css` files in `css` directory in the root of this project.